US Ski & Snowboard License Information

 All athletes over 18 or who turn 18 during the season are required to complete SafeSport Training as part of their US Ski & Snowboard license requirement.
 Please make sure to allow for time to complete this course when purchasing your US Ski & Snowboard license.
-This is required of all athletes over 18 and all athletes who turn 18 between July 1, 2020 and June 30, 202.
+This is required of all athletes over 18 and all athletes who turn 18 by the end of the season.

 General License for: